Fourmiant/EmeraldCoast/Resources/ReadMe.txt

 Difficulty Settings     : Yes, so I don't want to hear any whining about it
                           being too difficult (or too easy o.O).

 * Construction *
-Base                    : New levels from scratch Build Time              : No idea, way way too long anyway.
+Base                    : New levels from scratch, except for the secret level ;) Build Time              : No idea, way way too long anyway.
 I started this in
                           late 2018.
-Editor(s) used          : Slade, DoombuilderX, Gimp
+Editor(s) used          : Slade, DoombuilderX, Gimp, Ultimate Doom Builder

 Known Bugs              : Texture alignment bugs.
 Probably other bugs too.